automaton-studio/automaton-studio/README.md

 The solution consists of:
 - A Desktop Studio to design and execute flows locally
-- A Web Studio based on the same core as desktop version to execute flows anywhere
+- A Web Studio to execute flows anywhere
 - A Runner to execute flows on other computers

 Studio is written in C# and Blazor and it relays on a few other opensource projects.
 Its core consists of a custom workflow solution made from scratch.